fledge-iot/fledge/docs/plugin_developers_guide/01_Fledge_plugins.rst

 +---------+------------+------------+-----------------------------+----------------------------+----------------------------------------+

-In addition to the plugins in the main repository, there are many other plugins available in seperate respositories, a list of the |available plugins| is maintained within this document.
+In addition to the plugins in the main repository, there are many other plugins available in separate repositories, a list of the |available plugins| is maintained within this document.